Education and Child Studies (research) (MSC)

 Within each profile, three courses are mandatory; these courses are substantively connected, so that you will get a more in-depth view of a specific part of the field.
 In addition, you can choose two courses from a list.
 Your study advisor and mentor can help you choose a profile that fits your personal goals.

-If you have chosen a clinical profile, your internship will be at a clinical facility.
-In any case, the organisation where you do your internship will have connections to or experience with scientific research.
-A suitable internship position is found in consultation with your mentor and the Internship Bureau.
+Regardless of your profile, the organization must be outside the university and must have connections to or experience with scientific research.
+You will select a suitable internship in consultation with your mentor and the Internship Bureau.

 The main goal of the Research Master’s project is that you will be able to practice working as a researcher within the context of an extensive scientific research project.
 The project starts halfway through the first year and runs through the entire second year of the programme.
 In this project, you will collaborate with more experienced researchers within the Institute of Education and Child Studies, in accordance with the master-apprentice model.
 You will experience what it is like to be part of a research team and explore your own role in such a team.